 Michiganders Love Sports

 Michiganders love their sports.
-You have the Detroit Pistons that has nailed three championships in the NBA.
+You have the Detroit Pistons that have nailed three championships in the NBA.
 The state’s football team, the Detroit Lions, have raked four NFL championships.
 There’s also the Detroit Tigers which is America’s oldest baseball team.
-With all these athletic achievements, it not a surprise to find many avid supporters of different leagues.
+With all these athletic achievements, it is not a surprise to find many avid supporters of different leagues.

 Michigan State University also hosts one of America’s most successful college basketball programs, with ten NCAA tournament bids since 1999.
 And did you know?
 Basketball Hall of Fame member Steve Smith first made his name at MSU!
 He’s just one of the many champions that hail from the state.
 Whether you’re a casual fan or a dedicated enthusiast, Michigan’s sports scene won’t disappoint you.

 Did you know that the University of Michigan is one of the top public research universities in North America?
 With over 44,000 students and 13 colleges within its walls, UM has a strong reputation for academic excellence.
 It offers many undergraduate and graduate degree programs across its three campuses: Ann Arbor, Flint (UM-Flint), and Dearborn.
 The institution even boasts cutting-edge research facilities to educate students on complex fields like robotics and biomedical engineering.